 The world, as you probably know, has in recent years developed somewhat of an obsession with ‘going green’.
 Renewable energy sources, reducing packaging, but one of the most major breakthroughs in terms of being environmentally friendly must be the development of the hybrid car.
 A car that can happily switch between a roaring, gas guzzling petrol engine, and a silent (but deadly?) electric one.

-Electric concept cars are all the rage now, many have tried their hand in this market, most notably Toyota with the Prius and Tesla with their prestigous Roadster.
-Now however, there is a new player.
+Electric concept cars are all the rage now, many have tried their hand in this market, most notably Toyota with the Prius and Tesla with their prestigious Roadster.
+Now, however, there is a new player.
 Porsche.
-Well known for their reasonably priced high performance sports cars and a spatter of other vehicles.
+Well known for their reasonably priced high-performance sports cars and a spattering of other vehicles.
 Certainly, I would never have expected such a manufacturer to unveil not one, but three hybrids.
-But never fear, they still do the earth shattering speeds you may be used to.
+But never fear, they still do the earth-shattering speeds you may be used to.

-It is good to see more high performance cars being announced which make use of the electric technology, as perhaps they are the most criticised of all cars by eco-enthusiasts.
-Let’s just hope that at some point in the future we see cars which can act as the majority of the current crop of vehicles do in that you can drive without having to plug yourself into the mains of your house.
-It’s impractical and something which many super car enthusiasts particularly will no doubt be not all that keen to enter in to.
+It is good to see more high-performance cars being announced which make use of the electric technology, as perhaps they are the most criticised of all cars by eco-enthusiasts.
+Let’s just hope that at some point in the future we see cars which can act like the majority of the current crop of vehicles do in that you can drive without having to plug yourself into the mains of your house.
+It’s impractical and something which many supercar enthusiasts particularly will no doubt be not all that keen to enter in to.

-Fortunately, Porsche share my doubts about the appeal of the vehicles, and as this is just a concept for now they are holding back on any sort of production until they get real feedback from potential consumers.
-I think it goes without saying that if these cars ever reach production stage, the cost will be probably too extortionate for any average folk to afford unfortunately.
+Fortunately, Porsche shares my doubts about the appeal of the vehicles, and as this is just a concept, for now, they are holding back on any sort of production until they get real feedback from potential consumers.
+I think it goes without saying that if these cars ever reach the production stage, the cost will be probably too extortionate for any average folk to afford, unfortunately.
 But in all honesty, the Porsche 918 Spyder Hybrid concept car sounds great and it will be great looking at it as a passerby I’m sure.
 After all, it looks fantastic, let’s hope more hi-tech cars of the future look and work like this one!